FSMatias/nanodegree-front-end/neighborhood-map/README.md

 ## Instructions

 The app uses Google Maps API.
-Before running you will need to replace `<your GOOGLE API key>` with an API key from [Google developers page](https://console.developers.google.com).
+Before running you will need to replace `<your GOOGLE API key>` with a [ Google Maps API key](https://developers.google.com/maps/documentation/javascript/get-api-key).

 1. Run ``npm install`` cmd to install dependencies
 2. Run ``npm start`` to build and run the the applcaiiton